 The American Wigeon shows some variation in its plumage, particularly on the head.
 Drakes with really pale heads are quite sought after, but all the variations are nevertheless handsome.
 Some of the local names, such as Baldpate and Pepper-Head, are very descriptive.

 Slightly larger than its Old World cousin, the American Wigeon is one of the most terrestrial of the northern dabbling ducks and is an enthusiastic grazer.
 Abundant in their North American home, they move to the south of the continent in winter.
+Although familiar and widespread, declines in total population can be attributed to loss of habitat in some areas.

 Wary and quick to take to the wing, wintering wigeon will nevertheless exploit parks and golf courses.
 Maintained grassland is particularly welcome.